brendankellyODG/opendatagroup.github.io/Product Manuals/Standalone Baked Engines/index.md

 ---
-title: "FastScore Baker"
+title: "ModelOp Center Baker"
 ---

 # Baker

 ## Overview and Use Case

 In some production deployments, it will be necessary to deploy pre-configured engine containers with all models, streams, and schemas "baked in" to the image instead of loaded via the REST API.
 Consider a model deployed in engines that are managed by an orchestrator such as Kubernetes.
 The orchestrater may provide functionality for automatic replication, scaling, and recreation of failed containers.
-However, the orchestrator doesn't know anything specifically about the configuration of FastScore, so when it creates a "copy" of the FastScore Engine container, currently that Engine container will start up with no model deployed.
-A service backed by a baked Engine (described below) will not have this deficiency, and may be safely replicated, or moved about without concern regardless of additional FastScore services.
+However, the orchestrator doesn't know anything specifically about the configuration of ModelOp Center, so when it creates a "copy" of the ModelOp Center Engine container, currently that Engine container will start up with no model deployed.
+A service backed by a baked Engine (described below) will not have this deficiency, and may be safely replicated, or moved about without concern regardless of additional ModelOp Center services.

 ## Example